GraffitiProjectINDIGO/GRAPHIS/readme.md

 GRAPHIS (<ins>G</ins>enerate <ins>R</ins>egions and <ins>A</ins>nnotations for <ins>PH</ins>otos using the <ins>I</ins>PTC <ins>S</ins>tandard) is an open-source and freely available Windows-based software to create or change IPTC image regions, annotate them with graffiti descriptions or transcriptions, and visualise them.
 The backend of GRAPHIS is programmed in [Python 3](https://www.python.org), while PySide—also known as [Qt for Python](https://wiki.qt.io/Qt_for_Python)—was used for the Graphical User Interface (GUI).
 In addition, GRAPHIS relies on many other pieces of software, of which the most prominent ones function as interfaces for data handling: [ExifTool](https://exiftool.org) to read and write photo metadata, the Python wrapper [rawpy](https://pypi.org/project/rawpy) for [LibRaw](https://www.libraw.org) to read the primary image pixels of RAW photo files, and the database engine [SQLite](https://www.sqlite.org) for intermediate data storage.
 Thanks to GRAPHIS' GUI, one does not need to know and understand how these separate software components operate.
 Finally, the [GRAPHIS Image Region vocabulary](https://vocabs.acdh.oeaw.ac.at/graphis-imgreg) provides GRAPHIS with a controlled list of concepts defined explicitly for graffiti image regions.

 GRAPHIS supports the most common raster image file formats that store IPTC metadata: JPEG, TIFF, PNG, and many RAW formats.
 The metadata of all imported images are read and written into a local SQLite database; this database also stores each operation on the image regions.
 GRAPHIS can store the (newly created or altered) image regions and their annotations back into the original images at any time, but only if chosen so in the menu.
-Altering image regions outside of GRAPHIS while the SQLite database still holds image region metadata that are not written back into the image file will lead to errors.

 ## Install
 The latest compiled release—ready for direct installation on a Windows machine—can be found [here](https://github.com/GraffitiProjectINDIGO/GRAPHIS/releases).